-Migratory waterfowl stamps and wildlife management area licenses must be purchased in addition to obtaining a resident or nonresident hunting license.
-A 7-Day commercial fowl hunting preserve license may be purchased in lieu of obtaining a regular resident or nonresident hunting license.

-- Includes issuance fees.
+- Migratory waterfowl stamps and wildlife management area licenses must be purchased in addition to obtaining a resident or nonresident hunting license.
+A 7-Day commercial fowl hunting preserve license may be purchased in lieu of obtaining a regular resident or nonresident hunting license. - Includes issuance fees.
 Issuance fees are retained by the probate judge, license commissioner or other authorized license agent.
-All fees collected by a probate judge or license commissioner, who is paid a salary for the performance of his or her duties, are deposited in the county treasury. - A person 64 years of age when procuring an annual hunting license will be issued the license on a lifetime basis for the same fees that would have been paid for the annual license. - The wildlife heritage license allows a person to: (1) fish in waters under the jurisdiction of the Division of Wildlife and Freshwater Fisheries with a hook and line from the bank other than in a person's county of residence; (2) fish in public fishing lakes operated by the Division of Wildlife and Freshwater Fisheries; (3) hunt small game, except waterfowl, on wildlife management area; and (4) shoot on Division of Wildlife and Freshwater Fisheries shooting ranges. - Military veterans who are certified by the U.S. Veterans' Administration as 50% or more disabled are entitled to purchase an alternative resident hunting license for one-half of the cost of the annual all-game hunting license plus the applicable issuance fee.
+All fees collected by a probate judge or license commissioner, who is paid a salary for the performance of his or her duties, are deposited in the county treasury. - A person 64 years of age when procuring an annual hunting license will be issued the license on a lifetime basis for the same fees that would have been paid for the annual license. - The wildlife heritage license allows a person to: (1) fish in waters under the jurisdiction of the Division of Wildlife and Freshwater Fisheries with a hook and line from the bank other than in a person's county of residence; (2) fish in public fishing lakes operated by the Division of Wildlife and Freshwater Fisheries; (3) hunt small game, except waterfowl, on wildlife management area; and (4) shoot on Division of Wildlife and Freshwater Fisheries shooting ranges.

-- This license permits up to 10 U.S. military veterans, resident or non-resident, who are certified by the U.S. Veterans' Administration as 50% or more physically disabled, to hunt at events sanctioned by the Commissioner of Conservation and Natural Resources for a fee equal to the non-resident all game three-day hunting license, plus the applicable issuance fee. - NOTE: Pursuant to Acts 2007, No. 418, beginning in FY 2011, license fees and accompanying issuance fees for all licenses, with the exception of migratory waterfowl stamp and commercial fowl preserve license, are subject to annual increases based on the percentage increase in the Consumer Price Index (CPI) if recommended by the Commissioner and approved by the Department's Advisory Board.
+- Military veterans who are certified by the U.S. Veterans' Administration as 50% or more disabled are entitled to purchase an alternative resident hunting license for one-half of the cost of the annual allgame hunting license plus the applicable issuance fee. - This license permits up to 10 U.S. military veterans, resident or non-resident, who are certified by the U.S. Veterans' Administration as 50% or more physically disabled, to hunt at events sanctioned by the Commissioner of Conservation and Natural Resources for a fee equal to the non-resident all game three-day hunting license, plus the applicable issuance fee. - Effective with the license year beginning September 1, 2014, for disabled veterans showing proof of 100% permanent service-connected disability (see Legislative History, Acts 2014, No. 417). - Note: License fees and accompanying issuance fees for all licenses, with the exception of migratory waterfowl stamp and commercial fowl preserve license, are subject to annual increases based on the percentage increase in the Consumer Price Index (CPI) if recommended by the Commissioner and approved by the Department's Advisory Board.